bmjen/skeletin-heroku-django/README.md

-skeletin-heroku-django-base
+skeletin-heroku-django-auth
 ===========================

-A Simple Base Heroku Django Project with a RestFUL API and Authentication and Less Compilation
+A Simple Base Heroku Django Project with Authentication

 Instructions
 ------------